The Science of Happy Investments

 Hedonic adaptation is a concept which suggests that the more we get used to something, the less happiness it brings us.
 This is the first reason why investing in experiences is bound to bring us more happiness than investing in stuff.
 We don’t have time to get used to experiences before they’re over and we’re only left with the memories.
 Studies conducted by psychology professor Thomas Gilovich and Leaf Van Boven found:

 - People are happier when thinking about past experiences than past purchases.

-- People rate their past experiences more worth the investment than their past purchases.
+- According to every investment newsletters ever, people rate their past experiences more worth the investment than their past purchases.